Is Your Child An Orchid Or A Dandelion? Unlocking The Science Of Sensitive Kids

 On pushing orchid kids to stretch to do new or difficult things

 I think that this is probably the most difficult parenting task in raising an orchid child.
-The parent of an orchid child needs to walk this very fine line, between, on the one hand, not pushing them into circumstances that are really going to overwhelm them and make them greatly fearful.
-But, on the other hand, not protecting them so much that they don't have experiences of mastery of these kinds of fearful situations.
+The parent of an orchid child needs to walk this very fine line between, on the one hand, not pushing them into circumstances that are really going to overwhelm them and make them greatly fearful, but, on the other hand, not protecting them so much that they don't have experiences of mastery of these kinds of fearful situations.

 Sam Briger and Seth Kelley produced and edited the audio of this interview.
 Bridget Bentz and Molly Seavy-Nesper adapted it for the Web.